 In theory, international mirror trade data should be comparable, since each transaction is reported twice by the trading partners to the corresponding public authorities of their countries.
-However, similar to other publicly recorded economic activities where deviations from actual figures generate rents, discrepancies in reported trade data have become a historical phenomenon, and their existence widely recognized in the economics literature.5 These discrepancies in reported bilateral trade statistics, which Ferrantino et al. (2012) describe as "endemic globally", continue to stifle economic research and policymaking.
+However, similar to other publicly recorded economic activities where deviations from actual figures can generate rents, discrepancies in reported trade data have become a historical phenomenon, and their existence widely recognised in the economics literature.6 These discrepancies in reported bilateral trade statistics, which Ferrantino et al. (2012) describe as "endemic globally", continue to stifle economic research and policymaking.
 Exporting and importing parties may have several incentives for misreporting trade data.
-For example, tariffs or other protectionist trade policies can encourage importers to under-report; capital controls may lead to misreporting in order to channel capital into or out of the country; export support programs might inspire exporters to inflate export earnings.6
+For example, tariffs or other protectionist trade policies can encourage importers to under-report; capital controls may lead to misreporting in order to channel capital into or out of the country; export support programs might inspire exporters to inflate export earnings.
+We refer to Bhagwati (1964, 1967, 1981) for details on different types of trade misreporting, their underlying motivations and economic implications, as well as possible ways of faking trade invoices in practice.